Daquiver1/daquiver1/readme.md

 - I'm currently building Lost(A secret project) with two of my friends.

-- I love to discuss/analyze solutions to everyday problems, backend architecture, algorithms and a bit of philosophy.
+- I love to analyze solutions to everyday problems, discussing tradeoffs and feasibility.

+- I love to talk about backend architecture, algorithms and a bit of philosophy.

 - I ocassionaly share my thouhts on [twitter](https://twitter.com/daquiver1).